thegenemyers/ONEcode/Format-description.md

 The 1-code framework allows one to encode almost any kind of data.
 A schema for a primary or secondary file type specifies the type of lines that can be in a data file of that type and their arguments.
 The schema applicable to a given file is given in the header with the exception that one can produce an ASCII data file without header or schema and subsequently create the header and associate the schema with the generic 1-code tools.

-Schemas are themselves specified in the 1-code format, save that there is no schema for schemas &#x1F609;, the line types are predefined.
+Schemas are themselves specified in the 1-code format (there is a schema for schemas &#x1F609;) with the following 1-code line types.
 A schema always begins with a P-line that has a 3-letter string argumnt specifying the primary file type suffix extension.

 ```
     <primary_type> = P <string:file_type>